jo/nosta/README.md

 * ES6 syntax & features, only modern browser support
 * Use filesystems links to provide server side pushState compatibility
 * Offline installable, architecture enables asset caching (not implemented yet)
+* ATM only runs on top level path, not on subdirectory like jo.github.io/nosta

 Thanks for reading.
 If you find this interesting, consider contributing to the